Jaqueline Kiplinger

 Jaqueline Kiplinger is an American inorganic chemist who specializes in organometallic actinide chemistry.
 Over the course of her career, she has done extensive work with fluorocarbons and actinides.
 She is currently a Fellow of the Materials Synthesis and Integrated Devices group in the Materials Physics and Applications Division of Los Alamos National Laboratory (LANL).
-Her current research interests are focused on the development of chemistry for the United States’ national defense and energy needs.
+Her current research interests are focused on the development of chemistry for the United States' national defense and energy needs.

 Education

-Kiplinger received her B.S. degree in chemistry from the University of Colorado at Colorado Springs in 1990.
+Kiplinger received her Bachelor of Science degree in chemistry from the University of Colorado Colorado Springs in 1990.
 Under the guidance of Professor Ruminiski, Kiplinger has published several papers reporting coordination chemistry of iron and ruthenium featuring multidentate pyrazine-based ligands.

 Kiplinger did her graduate studies at the University of Utah working with Professor Thomas Richmond.
 Her work focused on using organometallic species to break carbon-fluorine bonds in perfluoroalkanes, which are usually unreactive due to fluorine’s high electronegativity and the strength of the carbon-fluorine bond.
 One notable publication in Organometallics displayed a novel transformation of an aromatic carbon-fluorine bond to a carbon-carbon bond using tungsten(II), shown below.
 Additionally, Kiplinger and Richmond reported zirconium complexes that catalyze aromatic fluorocarbon hydrogenolysis.

-From 1996 to 1999, Kiplinger worked as a postdoctoral researcher at UC Berkeley under Professor Robert G. Bergman.
+From 1996 to 1999, Kiplinger worked as a postdoctoral researcher at University of California, Berkeley under Professor Robert G. Bergman.